Gerald Abraham

-Gerald Ernest Heal Abraham, CBE FBA (9 March 1904 – 18 March 1988) was an English-Jewish musicologist, editor and music critic.
+Gerald Ernest Heal Abraham, CBE FBA (9 March 1904 – 18 March 1988) was an English musicologist, editor and music critic.
 He was particularly respected as an authority on Russian music.

 Early career and author

 Abraham was born at Newport, Isle of Wight, and initially trained for a naval career in nearby Portsmouth until ill-health forced a change of direction.
 He was largely self-taught in piano, music theory and history, aside for some practical orchestration experience with military bands and a year's study in Cologne, where he learned German and listened to much music.